A Freight Forwarder's Complete Size Guide to Shipping Container Dimensions

 What are the standard shipping container dimensions?

-The three most common standard dimensions are: 20ft Standard (6.06 × 2.44 × 2.59 m), 40ft Standard (12.19 × 2.44 × 2.59 m), and 40ft High Cube (12.19 × 2.44 × 2.90 m).
-Additional sizes include 10ft, 45ft, and 53ft (US domestic only).
+The three most common standard dimensions are 20ft Standard (6.06 by 2.44 by 2.59 m), 40ft Standard (12.19 by 2.44 by 2.59 m), and 40ft High Cube (12.19 by 2.44 by 2.90 m).
+Additional ISO sizes include 10ft, 45ft High Cube, and specialty variants such as Reefer, Open Top, Flat Rack, and Tank.
+US domestic 53ft trailers are not ISO standard.

 What is a high cube container?